ImRaNM-001/mlops-project-patients-diabetes-prediction/README.md

 - **Usage**: Explains how to run the MLflow server, DVC commands, Airflow, and Docker container.
 - **Experiments Tracking**: Describes how to use MLflow for tracking experiments.
 - **Data Versioning**: Describes how to use DVC for data versioning.
-- **Workflow Orchestration**: Describes how to use Airflow for workflow orchestration.
 - **Dockerization**: Describes how to use Docker for containerization.
 - **Contributing**: Provides information on how to contribute to the project.
 - **License**: Specifies the license for the project.